 <This post contains affiliate links so that the reader can easily locate the items mentioned in the article.
 Thank you>

-But, have you any idea of the many other ways that there are to enjoy and benefit from a cup of tea beside just sitting down and drinking it?
+Have you any idea of the many other ways that there are to enjoy and benefit from a cup of tea beside just sitting down and drinking it?
 Ever think of trying one or more tea infused beauty rituals?

 Of course, I’d love for you to read through all these great recipes.
-But if you’re short on time right now, you can just click on whichever one interests you and jump right to it:
+But if you’re short on time right now, you can just click on whichever one interests you and jump right to it: Contents

 Bath-time Beverage (The Bomb!)

 Green tea is a delicious drink for your skin as it is full of antioxidants and nutrients.
 By sipping a cup or two of green tea a day you are on the right path to keeping your beauty intact.

 By now, it’ no secret that tons of research shows without a doubt that green tea not only helps combat signs of aging but is also full of many health benefits as well.
 However, have you ever considered bathing in it?
 No!
 Well, you should, and it’s so easy to do.